-Today, more than seven and a half billion people populate the earth and, as a species, we are unlike any other in the animal kingdom.
+Today, more than seven and a half billion people populate the earth.
+And, as a species, we are unlike any other in the animal kingdom.
 We are the apex predator, the crop cultivator, the agricultural innovator.
 We have developed technology and social organisation beyond the point of recognition and still we continue to push them further.
-As a result of this, individual people are obliged to become increasingly specialised and expert in what they do.
+As a result of this, individual people have to become increasingly specialised and expert in what they do.
 And in an attempt to continue our oldest biological drive (reproduction) human-kind has become more competitive than anything this planet has ever seen.
 In our frenzied pursuit of accelerated growth, greater productivity, and continual satisfaction, most of the world has forgotten about the one thing.
 Something underpinning each and every society throughout history.

 That thing left behind, is of course sleep.

 The imbalance of modern life is seen in no place more clearly than the metropoles that sit, punctuating the post-industrial era.
 Throughout the Anglo-American world sleep has become synonymous with underachievement while constant busyness now holds a type of prestige among urban populations.
 Tiredness through over working is to strived for while sleep must be reduced at all costs.
 The divorce of rest from work unfolds in a kind of perfect paradox.